alfred-gw/torirc/README.md

 Secure/anonymous IRC using TOR hidden services

 This is a simple client/server chat using TOR hidden services, implemented in a single python file.
+License is GNU-GPL

 Objectives are:
 	Anonymous/Encrypted chat resistant to: